ngugisimon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 export BETTY=Holberton -- script that creates a new local variable

 export BEST=School -- script that creates a new global variable

+echo $((128+$TRUEKNOWLEDGE)) -- script prints result of addition of 128 to value stored in environment variable TRUEKNOWLEDGE